isomerpages/nparks-gardening/page-index/pests/_posts/2023-09-21-post-Plant Pests.md

 	<li><input type="checkbox" id="accordion1">
 		<label for="accordion1">Aphids</label><div>
 <img title="Yellow aphids clustered along a leaf vein.
 Photo by Victoria Lim." src="/images/Biodiversity/dancing%20aphids%20on%20calotropis%20(1)victorialim.jpg">
-	<p><a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/pests/aphids/">Aphids</a> are small, sucking pests that are usually found in clusters along stems and leaf veins on both the top and undersides of leaves.</p>
+	<p><a href="/page-index/pests/aphids/">Aphids</a> are small, sucking pests that are usually found in clusters along stems and leaf veins on both the top and undersides of leaves.</p>
 		</div></li>
 	<li><input type="checkbox" id="accordion2">
 		<label for="accordion2">Scale insects</label><div>
 <img title="Scale insects clustered along a stem.
 Photo by Victoria Lim" src="/images/Biodiversity/scales%20(1)victorialim.jpg">
-		<p><a href="/page-index/pests/scale-insects/">Scale</a> insects can have soft or hard shells, but they all look like scales clustered around stems and leaf veins on both the top and undersides of leaves.</p>
+		<p><a href="/page-index/pests/scale-insects/">Scale insects</a> can have soft or hard shells, but they all look like scales clustered around stems and leaf veins on both the top and undersides of leaves.</p>
 				</div></li>
 	<li><input type="checkbox" id="accordion3">
 		<label for="accordion3">Spider Mites</label><div>